insanity35/Smart-Gates-Parking-and-Safety-Buffers/README.md

 SGSB is the definitive logic overhaul for gate operations.
 We have stripped away the inconsistent, immersion-breaking triggers of the base game and replaced them with a standardized, high-performance logic set.

 Whether you are hauling heavy cargo into a Phoenix warehouse or navigating a tight depot in the Midwest, your gates will now respond with the reliable precision a professional driver expects.
 Built by a driver, for drivers.

-Quick Reference
-	Logistics Master Triggers: 55.0m for industrial yards and sliding gates.
-  	Orientation Tolerance: Optimized to 60° to catch your approach angle early on tight compound turns.
-  	Toll Plazas (Precision Lanes): Tuned to 10.0m for a smoother, more forgiving clearance window.
-  	Toll Plazas (Standard Lanes): Left untouched at 23.0m.
-  	Depot Storage Doors: Set to 20.0m to completely eliminate slow-opening bay snags and trailer clipping.

 Official Release Information
     Current Version: v3.0.0-72726(Heavy Fruit)(Stable)